pgEdge/pgedge-docs/docs/cloud/connecting/https.md

 ## Query Parameters

-Query parameters may be used to filter, paginate, and sort results.
+You can use query parameters to filter, paginate, and sort results.

 | Query String                | Description                                                 |
 | --------------------------- | ----------------------------------------------------------- |